-Do you have a deep interest in the brain, spine, nerves, muscles and like serving people?
-If yes, you may consider a career as a Neurologist.
+Do you have a deep interest in the brain, spine, nerves, and muscles and like serving people?
+If yes, consider a career as a Neurologist.

-To become a Neurologist in Australia, you have to first become a registered medical practitioner and get specialist training in Neurology.
+To become a Neurologist in Australia, you must first become a registered medical practitioner and get specialist training in Neurology.
 Gain a fellowship with the Royal Australasian College of Physicians to improve your job chances.

 1. What Is Neurology?

-The term “Neurology” is consisting of two words, "neuron” or nerve, and "logia", "the study of".
+The term "Neurology" consists of two words, "neuron" or nerve, and "logia", "the study of".
 Neurology is part of medical science.
-The field of Neurology deals with the diagnosis and treatment of disorders related to the central and peripheral nervous systems.
+The field of Neurology deals with diagnosing and treating disorders related to the central and peripheral nervous systems.

-The neurological practice majorly depends on neuroscience which involves using imaging and electrical studies such as CT scans, MRI scans, and EEG to treat neurological disorders.
+Neurological practice depends on neuroscience, which involves imaging and electrical studies such as CT scans, MRI scans, and EEG to treat neurological disorders.